Helping you Help our Community!

 Applications are reviewed by a local Grants Review Committee representing Taylor residents and business leaders.
 In the interest of supporting the Livingston's goals of continually improving the quality of life in Taylor, grant applications are welcomed which support effective, established programs; help launch innovative, new programs; and fund unique capital needs that increase an organization's capacity.

-Grant applications are accepted year-round, but the annual deadline for all grant applications is February 1.
-Grant recipients will be notified no later than March 17.
+Grant applications are accepted year-round, but the 2021 deadline for all grant applications is Monday, February 15.
+Grant recipients will be notified no later than March 22.